kailugaji/Color_Image_Segmentation/README.md

 ****
 FCM, FSC and MEC have introduced in [Fuzzy_Clustering_Algorithms](https://github.com/kailugaji/Fuzzy_Clustering_Algorithms).
 GMM has introduced in [Gaussian_Mixture_Model_for_Clustering](https://github.com/kailugaji/Gaussian_Mixture_Model_for_Clustering).
+In order to achieve better segmentation results, hyperparameters can be adjusted appropriately.
 ****
 ## An example for Color Image Sementation
 The row image: